-The following action plan identifies key priorities linked to strategic objectives, actions, measures and the wellbeing pledge
+The following action plan identifies key priorities linked to strategic objectives, actions, measures and the wellbeing pledge.

-It is envisaged that the plan will be driven by the LPP and reported on a frequent basis to the relevant committees and forums;
+It is envisaged that the plan will be driven by the HSCP in respect of statutory services and the LPP supporting the voice of the community.
+Reports, on a frequent basis, will be provided to the relevant committees and forums;